-Liveries are also important with the ready-to-run Bulleid, Maunsell and BR Mk1 corridor stock all being available in both Crimson Lake & Cream (aka Blood & Custard) and BR(S) stock green; non-corridor vehicles carrying Crimson (aka faded Crimson Lake).
-The history of these liveries is covered here.
+Liveries are also important with the Bulleid, Maunsell and BR Mk1 corridor stock; these all being available in both Crimson Lake & Cream (aka Blood & Custard) and BR(S) stock green.
+A concise history of these liveries is covered here.

 Coaching Stock Liveries

 In terms of the Southern Region’s Lancing carriage works the last Crimson Lake & Cream (coded CLC) vehicle was outshopped on 17th July 1956 (High Window Maunsell SK) with first repainted from Crimson Lake & Cream into Green livery occurring the next day (Bullied SK).
 By 25th March 1959 the last Maunsell corridor coach had been repainted into Green Livery although some Mk1 coaches remained in CLC right into 1963.

 Few modellers set a specific date for their model although many operate to a period.
 At present Ewhurst Green is intended to follow the latter; roughly between 1958 and 1964 (just as the first yellow warning panels appeared on BR(S) emus.
 However, in doing so whilst a Sulzer type 2 (1958-built class 24) might just be seen hauling CLC liveried Maunsell stock a type-KA Crompton (1960-built class 33) would simply look out of place with these CLC liveried coaches (although very rarely could be seen with CLC liveried Mk1 3-sets).

 Bachmann’s E4, C, Standard 4MT ‘bacon-slicers’ and Fairburn tank classes are excellent as are Hornby’s Q1, Black Motors M7 tanks and OO Works H-tank.